CloudLabs-MOC/mslearn-azure-developer/instructions/azure-app-service/02-app-service-deployment-slots.md

 ## Task 2: Set Variables

+In this task, you will define variables for the resource group and web app name to simplify Azure CLI commands.

 1. Run the following commands to set the required variables for your resource group and web app, and copy the generated app name into Notepad as it will be needed in later tasks.

     ```bash